smcclab/smc-course/_workshops/11-performance-practice-1.md

 {:.warn-box}
 **No Diary**: No computer music diary this week--your diaries are all done!

+The last two weeks of workshops are **drop-in** classes for you to develop and refine your final performance with your ensemble.
+Your tutor will be present to listen to your work and discuss any aspect of the course.
+It's important to these classes and to seek feedback from your tutor and peers to make sure that your ensemble performances are ready and will meet our standards.

+Your goals for this drop-in is to:

+1. show your ensemble your performance
+2. rehearse your performance with them to make sure it works (use the HDMI switcher)
+3. seek feedback from your ensemble and your tutor

+## Idea for the week

-The aim for this week (and next week) is to develop and refine your final performance-in-progress with your ensemble.
-To guide your discussions, the theme this week is _interfaces and expression_.
+To help guide your discussions, the idea for this week is _interfaces and expression_.
-We want you to spend some time in this workshop showing your ensemble your performance and hopefully rehearsing a section to test how it works .
-We also have provided a short exercise focussed on the theme for the week.

 Interface(s) are obviously crucial to performing with your ensemble, but it's easy to implement interfaces that have a high _utility_ or _usability_ without being very _expressive_.
 As an extreme example, you could implement a system where everybody hits one button at the start of the performance and sits back to enjoy the music---it's very easy to use, but doesn't provide any musical expression.